nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 .. note:: Whatever the size of your organization, always keep one thing in mind: the amount of data stored in ownCloud will only grow.
 Plan ahead.

-The amount of data stored in an ownCloud instance continually grows.
-Plan ahead.
 Consider setting up a scale-out deployment, or using Federated Cloud Sharing to keep individual ownCloud instances to a manageable size.